What Is Cholinergic Urticaria?

 You may get these hives when you:

-A shot of methacholine, a medicine that shrinks your airways, may also be used to make the bumps show up.
+They may give you a shot of methacholine, a medicine that shrinks your airways, to make the bumps show up.

 If you live in a hot climate or like to exercise, it can be hard to stay away from the heat that causes these hives.

-If you have serious reactions -- like shortness of breath -- when you get hives, he may prescribe an epinephrine shot for you to keep on hand.
+If you have serious reactions -- like shortness of breath -- when you get hives, your doctor might give you an epinephrine shot for you to keep on hand.
 This can help your breathing and get rid of hives and swelling.

 Stop or slow down your workouts if you break out in hives.
 If some types of exercise make you break out more often, try other activities instead.